-In this tutorial, I'll guide you through implementing a unique and flexible neural network architecture using PyTorch.
-This architecture, which I'll refer to as the "Twisted MLP", is designed to highlight the adaptability and potential of neural networks for complex tasks.
-We'll build a model to classify digits from the MNIST dataset, leveraging both direct paths and skip connections to enhance learning capabilities.
+I will ask you to implement a unique and flexible neural network architecture using PyTorch.
+This architecture, which I'll refer to as the "Twisted MLP", is designed to highlight the adaptability and potential of neural networks.
+You will need to try it yourself first.

 Overview of the Twisted MLP Architecture